 - Sample is inoculated for culture and identification either in preenrichment or selective enrichment for broth culture.
-Incubated at suitable temperature for suitable time in proper environment - Streaked on either selective, differential or both type of agar media for suitable time in proper environment

-In order to have a pure colony formed.

-Individual colonies are picked and grown as a pure culture.

-Definitive ID requires biochemical, serological, and various tests.
+Incubated at suitable temperature for suitable time in proper environment - Streaked on either selective, differential or both type of agar media for suitable time in proper environment - Individual colonies are picked and grown as a pure culture. - Tentative ID made based on colony shape and staining. - Definitive ID requires biochemical, serological, and various tests.